 While pantsuits are the sartorial stars of the show, Schley also wanted to incorporate the more sensual styles from the decade.
 “There were a lot of sexy clothes in the ‘70s, from halter tops and shorts to the tall boots,” she says.
 “Men were also not afraid to be objects of desire so they’d wear their shirts unbuttoned to the navel.”

-To bring that to life, Schley dressed actors in halter gowns, tailored suits with velvet detailing, and extravagant gold jewelry for a historical recreation of the premiere of the controversial 1972 film, Deep Throat, which saw everyone from moguls, celebrities, porn stars, and financiers attending in real life. [‘70s fashion] has a real caché,” says Schley.
+To bring that to life, Schley dressed actors in halter gowns, tailored suits with velvet detailing, and extravagant gold jewellery for a historical recreation of the premiere of the controversial 1972 film, Deep Throat, which saw everyone from moguls, celebrities, porn stars, and financiers attending in real life. [‘70s fashion] has a real caché,” says Schley.
 “It was an era of revolution and freedom and sexual freedom.”

-Minx season two airs on Fridays on Starz.
+Minx season two is streaming on Stan.